 Rowan has always been creatively minded.
-As a teenager Rowan would create short stop motion animations, music videos and other films with friends, posting them to websites like Newgrounds and YouTube during the early days of online video streaming – some of which received tens of thousands of views.
+As a teenager Rowan would create short stop motion animations, music videos and other films with friends, posting them to websites like Newgrounds and YouTube during the early days of online video streaming.
+Some of his videos received tens of thousands of views.

 This passion for the creative arts led Rowan to studying Television & Video Production at Solent University.
 During this time Rowan became the Station Manager for SonarTV, the university's student-led television station.